Language Models as Knowledge Embeddings: Experiments and Analyses

 \subsection{Importance of Negative Sampling Size}

 We study the performance of C-LMKE with different negative sampling sizes $N_{\text{neg}}$ to justify its importance.
-We set the batch size as 32 and limit $N_{\text{neg}}$ for each triple by only using several encoded target entities of other triples in the batch as negative keys.
-We report Hits@10 of C-LMKE with BERT-tiny on FB15k-237 for 40 epochs.
-The results shown in Fig. \ref{fig:nss} indicate that larger $N_{\text{neg}}$ continuously brings better performance until convergence.
-Increasing $N_{\text{neg}}$ greatly accelerates training, and improves the eventual performance when $N_{\text{neg}}$ is under 8.
-However, prior description-based methods generally set $N_{\text{neg}}$ as only 1 or 5, which limits their performance.
+We set the batch size as 256 and limit $N_{\text{neg}}$ for each triple by only using several encoded target entities of other triples in the batch as negative keys.
+We report Hits@10 of C-LMKE on FB15k-237 for 20 epochs.
+The results shown in Fig. \ref{fig:nss} indicate that larger $N_{\text{neg}}$ continuously brings better performance and greatly accelerates training, especially when $N_{\text{neg}}$ is under 64.
+However, prior description-based methods generally set $N_{\text{neg}}$ as merely 1 or 5, thus limiting their performance.